AI-secure/SafeAuto/README.md

 bash scripts/eval_drivelm.sh 0.01 0.35 true 1
 ```

-[TODO: add the code for safety verification]
+[TODO: add the instruction for safety verification]

 This step:
 - Loads the fine-tuned model